projectweekend/Pi-Pin-Manager/README.md

 * `initial` - This controls the starting value of the pin.
 Accepted values are: `LOW`, `HIGH`.
 (Optional - defaults to `LOW`)
 * `resistor` - This controls the software defined pull up/pull down resistor available in the Broadcom SOC.
 Accepted values are: `PUD_UP`, `PUD_DOWN`.
 (Optional - defaults to none)
 * `event` - This is used in combination with a pin set to input mode (`mode: IN`).
 Accepted values are: `RISING`, `FALLING`, `BOTH`.
 * `handler` - This is used in combination with an `event` to designate a function to call when an `event` happens.
-This value should correspond to a function defined in your handler class.
+This value should correspond to a method defined in your handler class.
 * `bounce` - This can be used when an `event` is defined to prevent multiple `handler` calls being fired accidentally.
 The value is the number of milliseconds to wait before detecting another `event`.

 **Note:**